Senior Vice President, Managing Director - Asia Pacific at ACI Worldwide

-Based in Singapore, Leslie is responsible for aligning and driving ACI’s core and new business opportunities across Asia Pacific (APAC).
-A long-term industry veteran, he has over 20 years’ experience in financial services having led several transformation projects in multi-channel and payments.
-Leslie has also held several senior roles with industry software leaders with extensive experience from the financial software industry and banking transformation space – including corporate cash management, trade finance, retail banking, and payments.
+Leslie Choo is Senior Vice President, Managing Director - Asia Pacific for ACI Worldwide .
+Based in Singapore, Leslie is responsible for ACI’s Asia Pacific (APAC) strategy, go to market execution, and core and new business opportunities.
+A long-term industry veteran, he has over 25 years’ experience in financial services, having led several transformation projects in the multi-channel and payments space across APAC including real-time payment and card modernization, national central infrastructure implementation, enterprise technology, corporate cash management, trade finance, retail and digital banking, and e-Commerce.
+Prior to ACI, Leslie held several senior roles with industry software leaders and has extensive experience in the financial software industry and banking transformation.

 Articles by Leslie Choo